TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 Specifications are requirements imposed by **stakeholders** to meet their needs.
 If a specification seems unattainable, it is necessary to discuss and negotiate with the stakeholders.

+1. This controller shall have multiple power settings similar to current induction cook tops.

+2. This controller shall be capable of inducing surface eddy currents and internal heating.

+3. This controller shall test circular bar stock and standard black pipe thermocouple in such a manner to validate the success of the heating.

+4. This controller shall measure total electrical power consumed.

+5. This controller shall measure the total temperature rise of the metal.

 #### Constraints - Austin & Cole

 Constraints often stem from governing bodies, standards organizations, and broader considerations beyond the requirements set by stakeholders.